DevOps-Gilde/S1_Docs_AzureDevOps/05_SetupWebsite.md

 ## Setup the pipeline

 Setting up the pipeline follows the same steps as in the infrastructure case (see there for details).
-The existing yaml file you havve to use in the pipeline is `app-pipeline.yaml`.
+The existing yaml file you have to use in the pipeline is `app-pipeline.yaml`.

 ## Deploy the web app